tlaplus-community/tlauc/README.md

 ## Prior Art

-[Ron Pressler](https://pron.github.io/) did some work in early 2017 trying to add Unicode support to SANY.
+[Ron Pressler](https://pron.github.io/) did [a lot of work](https://github.com/pron/tlaplus/commits/unicode-presentation-2) in early 2017 trying to add Unicode support to SANY and the TLA⁺ Toolbox, including replacing ASCII symbols with Unicode as the user types.
 He also wrote [a similar Unicode conversion tool](https://github.com/pron/tlaplus/tree/unicode-presentation-2/tlatools/src/tla2unicode) in Java, which faced many of the same challenges around jlist alignment.
 Unfortunately none of this work was upstreamed.